AemieJ/kafka-streaming-demo/README.md

 # Apache Kafka Basic Level Setup & Understanding

-In this project, the major setup to understand the flow of kafka is in `components` folder.
+In this project, the major setup to understand the flow of kafka that can be found in the `components` folder.
 However, it is much easier to understand the flow through a simple UI which showcase how the consumers stay subscribed to the particular topics in broker depending on this partition.

 However, the visualization in this code is only limited to 2 partitions for each topic within the broker but there certainly can be greater than 2 partition in real world applications.